kazin08/DBus2MQTT/README.md

 ./dbus2mqtt "message"
 ```

-This will initialice the Dbus server and then send the "message" from Dbus and send it to MQTT broker.
+This will initialize the Dbus server and then send the "message" from Dbus and send it to the MQTT broker.
 To subscribe all the MQTT topics, execute:

 ```bash